GabeScott/standard-works-vault/General Conference/2015 April - The Greatest Generation of Young Adults.md

 # The Greatest Generation of Young Adults

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2015 General Conference*

+>*What we need now is the greatest generation of young adults in the history of the Church.
+We need your whole heart and soul.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/04/the-greatest-generation-of-young-adults?lang=eng)